xiaokaizhou/dart-mcp/pkgs/dart_mcp/README.md

 can call.

-See the [client example](example/client.dart) for some basic example code, or the [dash client](example/dash_client.dart) for a more full featured client using Gemini.
+See the [client example](example/client.dart) for some basic example code, or the [workflow client](example/workflow_client.dart) for a more full featured client using Gemini to execute automated workflows.

 ### Connecting to Servers